 I need a bit more help.
 What can I do?

 Is there anywhere else that I can study?

 I didn't do so well on the test.
 Can I take it again?

 Where do I find my scores?

-Will you pick the best scores from all the TEAs test I have taken?
+Will you pick and choose the best scores from all the TEAS test I have taken?

-Should I retake the test each time I apply?
+Should I retake the TEAS test each time I apply?

 The School of Health Professions strictly enforces its Honor Code during testing: “I will neither give nor receive unauthorized aid on this assignment/examination and that I will report all violations I observe.”
 Any breach of this code will result in the exam being confiscated by the proctor and the tester being asked to leave.
-Students who are confirmed to have cheated on the TEAS exam will be permanently deferred from admission into any program in the School of Health Professions.
+Students who are confirmed to have violated the Honor Code on the TEAS exam will be permanently deferred from admission into any program in the School of Health Professions.